guildai/guildai/guild/tests/steps-restart.md

     ...         step_link_target = realpath(path(parent_dir, link_name))
     ...         assert step_link_target == step_run_dir, (parent_dir, link_name, i+1)

+Import `datetime` for filtering runs by when they were ran.

+    >>> from datetime import datetime

 ## Restart pipeline with errors

 `steps-restart` runs two steps, the second of which fails by default.